Department of Energy.

-Under Section 180(c) of the NWPA, DOE shall provide technical and financial assistance to States and Tribes through whose jurisdictions DOE plans to transport spent nuclear fuel or high-level radioactive waste to a NWPA-authorized facility.
+Under Section 180(c) of the NWPA, DOE shall provide technical and financial assistance to States and Indian Tribes through whose jurisdictions the DOE plans to transport spent nuclear fuel or high-level radioactive waste to an NWPA-authorized facility.
 States and Tribes should describe in their grant applications how the grants will be used to provide training to local public safety officials.
 States and Tribes are expected to coordinate with local public safety officials during the assessment and planning phase and in developing their applications for the annual training grants.
 DOE recognizes that, depending on the State or Tribe, the role of local public safety officials in responding to incidents involving radioactive materials varies from a minimal role of crowd and traffic control to the primary role of incident command.
 Therefore, the benefit to local public safety officials should be consistent with established State, Tribal, and local roles in dealing with routine transportation and in responding to an incident involving NWPA shipments.

 Potential activities for the Assessment and Planning Grant include:

 - Assessment of the jurisdiction's needs for training on procedures related to safe routine transportation and emergency response situations.

 - Development of mutual aid agreements among neighboring jurisdictions and with Federal agencies.